griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 An example Ktor client making requests to a suitable json producing api - [Star Wars Api](https://swapi.dev/)

-For the `swapi.dev/api/planets` response, be aware that most values in a Planet can also return "unknown" instead of `null` for data that is not quantified
+For the `swapi.dev/api/planets` response, be aware that most values in a Planet can be of "unknown" instead of `null` for data that is not quantified and We want to represent it as a nullable type in our data class

 This serves as an example where the response requires modification when decoding and exercises the flexibilty of the serialization library